andreas-thoren/py-dedup/README.md

 py-dedup delete-duplicates /path/to/directory1 /path/to/directory2 --delete-dirs /path/to/directory2 -n
 ```

+This command simulates deletion of duplicate files:
+- If at least one duplicate exists outside `/path/to/directory2`, then all duplicates found within `/path/to/directory2` are flagged for deletion.
-This simulates searching for duplicates among files in directories `/path/to/directory1` and `/path/to/directory2` and deleting duplicates found in `/path/to/directory2`, ensuring that at least one copy remains outside the directory.
-No files are actually deleted due to `-n` (dry-run mode).
+- If all duplicates are located within `/path/to/directory2`, then all except one copy are flagged for deletion (to ensure one copy remains).
+No files are actually deleted due to the -n (dry-run) option.

 #### Delete duplicate files (actual deletion)